A melting ice cube on a plate.

 Notice we did not say that temperature is the kinetic energy.
 We said it is a number, if in degrees Kelvin, that is proportional to the average kinetic energy of the molecules of a substance.
 That means if you double the Kelvin temperature of a substance, you double the average kinetic energy of its molecules.

 When the average kinetic energy of the molecules goes up (a rise in temperature), the average speed of the molecules increases.
-A change in average kinetic energy is not directly proportional to a change in average speed.
+And lower average kinetic energy of the molecules means they have lower speed.
+However, a change in average kinetic energy is not directly proportional to a change in average speed.

 More About Heat